tosifAN/All_ML_Models/Regression/README.md

 4. **Robust Regression8**
     - Robust regression is a form of regression analysis designed to overcome some limitations of traditional parametric and non-parametric methods.
 Robust regression methods are designed to be not overly affected by violations of assumptions by the underlying data-generating process.
     - Status: Completed

+4. **Logistic Regression8**
+     - Logistic regression is a statistical method used for binary classification that predicts the probability of a binary outcome based on one or more predictor variables.
+Unlike linear regression, which predicts a continuous output, logistic regression outputs a probability value between 0 and 1, which can then be thresholded to classify the input data into two distinct categories.
+    - Status: Completed

 ## Installation